anton-linden/Classification-using-SVC-CNN-D7041E-project/README.md

 ## Project description
 This project is a mini project for the course D7041E at LTU during winter 2022.
 The project was created by Anton L, Birger W & Joakim VL.
+The goal of the project is to train and classifify 10 different classes using SVC and CNN.

 ## What is included in the project
 The project consists of two [Jupyter Notebooks](https://jupyter.org/) files.